oasci/pitt-biosc1540-2024f/biosc1540/syllabus/outcomes.md

 This course is designed with the following outcomes in mind:

 1. Acquire practical data analysis, modeling, and interpretation skills with Python.
-2. Understand and apply genomic and transcriptomic analysis techniques to analyze and interpret biological data.
+2. Understand and apply genomic and transcriptomic analysis techniques.
-3. Explore the principles and techniques of structure-based drug design, including molecular docking and virtual screening.
+3. Explore the principles and techniques of structure-based drug design.
-4. Learn and apply ligand-based drug design concepts, such as QSAR and pharmacophore modeling.
+4. Learn and apply ligand-based drug design concepts.
 5. Enhance problem-solving and critical thinking skills in the context of computational biology.